AshridgeTechnologies/elemento/stories/Backlog.md

 ### The Rest
 - Server side HTML generation using same or similar elements as on client
+- Show element notes when hover in navigator
 - Table of Contents
 - Slick quick apps
 - CSV file datastore